-JAUNDICE AND LIVER DISEASES.
+JAUNDICE, AND LIVER DISEASES.

-Jaundice, like cough and diarrhœa, is only a sign of disease; and as a cough shows that something is sted rather than relieved by the use of purwrong with the lungs, and diarrhœa points to cholera, fever, or dysentery, so jaundice shows that the liver is out of order.
+Jaundice, like cough and diarrhea, is only a sign of disease, and as a cough shows that something is wrong with the lungs, and diarrhea points to cholera, fever, or dysentery, so jaundice shows that the liver is out of order.

 Yellowness of the skin and of the eyes is a sufficient indication of jaundice, which may accompany any form of liver disease.
 These forms of disease are so various and intricate that a detailed description of them would be confusing and useless.
 You must therefore treat symptoms.

-In all cases give one of the strong or mild purging pills, and half a blue bill, every night for four nights running.
-If there be much pain over the liver, put on a turpentine fomentation (page 85) once or twice only, and, if the pain be intensely severe and come on suddenly, give an opium pill, but do not repeat it unless absolutely necessary.
+In all cases give one of the strong or mild purging pills, and half a blue pill, every night for four nights running.
+If there be much pain over the liver, put on a turpentine fomentation (page 76) once or twice only, and, if the pain be intensely severe and come on suddenly, give an opium pill, but do not repeat it unless absolutely necessary.